-For that matter, the kid may be more likely to remember and to value the information that “In fourteen hundred and ninety-two, Columbus sailed the ocean blue” if he has to go out and kill it himself, than if it is dried and salted down and served up to him in a textbook.
+For that matter, the kid may be more likely to remember and to value the information that “In fourteen hundred and ninety-two, Columbus sailed the ocean blue” if he has to go out and kill it himself, instead of getting it handed to him dried and salted down and served up to him in a textbook.

 The one thing that public education is not going to be excused from, however, is the continued operation of the patriot factory.
 That is not under negotiation, and it will continue.
 This is a constant.
-How the patriot factory is going to manage to get its traditional message across when its operators are required to keep in mind that the kids who are undergoing the program are likely to be having to spend much of their professional lives dealing with foreigners and foreign companies *without* giving offence left, right, and forward, I do not know.
+How the patriot factory is going to manage to get its traditional message across when its operators are required to keep in mind that the kids who are undergoing the program are likely to eventually be having to spend much of their professional lives dealing with foreigners and foreign companies *without* giving offence left, right, and forward, I do not know.
 But the patriot factory will certainly continue.

 There are other constants as well:

 Students still must be taught the basics of reading and reading comprehension, written communication, and rudimentary computational arithmetic.

-Students will still need to learn to express themselves in a grammatically correct manner.
+Students will still need to learn to express themselves in a grammatically correct manner, when required.

 Students will still need to be taught the principles of fractions and percentages, as well as be given an introduction to the general concept of the purposes of the various branches of higher mathematics, and to operate, and correctly interpret and deploy the findings of these functions as they are produced by electronic calculators.
 (The hands-on branches of higher mathematics will no doubt still be taught, and probably as badly as ever.
 But possibly not to as many people.)

 In addition to this, students will still need to be taught basic principles of public and private health, hygiene, and safety, as well as something of the workings of the common social contract into which we are all enrolled, i.e., how modern society works.
-This is probably the most appropriate point at which to connect to the patriot factory functions.
+This is probably an appropriate point at which to connect to some of the patriot factory’s functions.